The Principles I Work From

 Slowing Down, Pausing & Deeper Listening

 The first of the principles is slowing down.
 Slowing down & Pausing is something that most of us find challenging most of the time.
-Slowing down & pausing powerfully increases our capacity to be harmoniously present in all of our relations.
+Slowing down & pausing powerfully increases our capacity to be present in all of our relations.
 In the work of Somatic Experiencing we understand that trauma is something that happens as a result of experiencing ‘too much too fast too soon’.
 Through slowing down and being aware we can begin to heal & integrate difficult past experiences that are being held in our body-mind in the form of unresolved stresses and tensions.
 Deeper Listening happens naturally as we begin to slow down and transform the inner tensions that we carry in our bodies.
 The space within us gives birth to new horizons and it is from within the depth of this inner landscape and fertile emptiness that deeper listening grows.
-If we are constantly trying to fill this space with stuff then we become numb to the beautiful and subtle rhythms of life that it is possible to experience and enjoy.
-In summary Slowing down & Pausing is about carving out space, Deeper Listening increases in strength and depth alongside the volume of inner space available to us.
+If we are constantly trying to fill this space with stuff then we become numb to the beautiful and subtle rhythms in life that it is possible to experience and enjoy.
+In summary Slowing down & Pausing is about carving out space inside of us to allow for healing and growth to occur more rapidly.
+‘Slow is smooth and smooth is fast’.

 Acknowledging & Honouring Limits

-As I look back towards my parents and my ancestors and recognise how small I am in contrast to them, as I recognise their greatness, all of their love, their strength and their blessings begin to flow through me and carry me forwards in my life.
-Through accepting my place as a child of my parents and giving up the wish that anything would be different I gain access to infinite ancestral resources, core inner strength, I become big in life.
-I become the stoic stillness of trees.
-I am able to call on my ancestors whenever I am in need of support.
+We live in a culture that is so oriented towards ‘survival’ its often easy to forget to resource ourselves.
+Resourcing is about recognising our deeper longing and finding the resources to meet that longing within, so that we can begin expanding our consciousness beyond familiar limits.
+One approach to resourcing is calling on my ancestors whenever I am in need of support.
 I learned this from Daan Van Kampenhout in Systemic Ritual.
 He once said to me, “Isn’t it amazing that whenever we are feeling stressed or tense, getting identified in some kind of suffering, we can pick up our drum and choose to call on our resources through song”.
-So Resourcing is active self-care.
+So resourcing is active self-care.
 It is about becoming aware of what we need in the present moment and then calling on whatever resources we can access in service of coming back to the experience of our own essence.
 Whether they be inner resources or outer resources.
-Sometimes the resources we need in a given situation in order to come back to ourselves are not accessible internally, then we have to find the courage and humility to reach out and ask others for help, whilst accepting that it may not be given.
-Resourcing is basically about actively connecting with expanded states and frequencies of being as a pathway to healing and transformation.
+Sometimes the resources we need in order to come back to ourselves are not accessible internally, then we have to find the courage and humility to reach out and ask others for help.
+Resourcing is basically about consciously shifting oneself into a deeper state of reception.
 We can do this through conscious relating, positive sensational awareness, creativity, imagination, prayer & meditation.
-The culture of Resourcing is about orienting ourselves towards the light and trusting that the shadow will dissolve into it as and when it is ready to do so.
+Through practicing the act of deep receiving, we slowly dissolve the ego, heal the wounds of the past and move into a blossoming of being.